rcmonteiro/solid-api/README.md

   - Back on root dir
     - run npm link vitest-environment-prisma
 - Setup CI/CD
-  - CI: run all unit tests on every push on github using github actions
+  - run all unit tests on every push on github using github actions
+  - run all ee2 tests on every pull request on github using github actions
--
+- API documentation with Swagger